Programmers Are Confessing Their Coding Sins To Protest a Broken Job Interview Process

 * If I ask you to write a sorting algorithm on a white board, I am not asking you to by rote copy out a bubble sort - in fact, if you do it by rote, I'm likely to go "oh, well that was uninformative, he didn't solve any problems, he just copied something out" (and that's why I'm unlikely to ask you to sort things, but instead, something more obscure)

-Maybe you already do that, but hopefully oth
+Maybe you already do that, but hopefully others who don't will start so the interview process can become a more useful measure.

 Re: (Score:2)